For those who are uncertain where to begin studying music theory, diatonic scales are an ideal starting spot.

-Generally speaking, conceptual and theoretical topics lead us to some kind of application or doing.
+Generally speaking, conceptual and theoretical topics should lead us to some kind of application.

 In the case of diatonic scales, most of what you’re reading here is theoretical, with distant application.
 In other words, you don’t really need to think of diatonic scales in terms of how you perform them.

 Instead, they’re a conceptual tool that you can use to gain a further understanding of other more directly applicable topics, such as intervals and major scales.

 These topics, though theoretical, hold more direct application to what you play on the fretboard.

 Diatonic scales help explain and give a definition to these concepts.

 These topics are important because they provide a cornerstone, of sorts, for our understanding of music theory.